 Successful attack to Sio Canal and winning a bridgehead over the canal at Simontornya-Ozora; Defense to Simontornya until March 17.
 After breakthrough of the 2nd Ukrainian Front of Tolbuchin between Mor and south-west of Esztergom, Ri.
 Komarno, Danube and Papa/Kisber, LSSAH was released.

-Retreat through the area around Wiener Neustadt through the Vienna Woods; Defence in the Vienna Woods in the area west of St. Pölten from 10 April – 5 May, 1945.
+Retreat through the area around Wiener Neustadt through the Vienna Woods; Defense in the Vienna Woods in the area west of St Pölten from 10 April – 5 May 1945.

 Verbände und Truppen der deutschen Wehrmacht und Waffen-SS im Zweiten Weltkrieg 1939-1945 (Bundesarchiv-Militärarchiv und Arbeitskreis Wehrforschung)